-- 8.1 The responses from the consultation confirmed that the focus of the shared plan is correct.
-The main themes coming from the engagement and consultation events are:- - Staff across all organisations have limited knowledge of Deaf culture - Staff across all organisations have limited knowledge of Access to Work - Information difficult to access on-line, should be readily available in BSL - Limited access to sports and leisure activities - Schools should teach BSL from an early age - Limited training and job opportunities
+- 8.1.
+The responses from the consultation confirmed that the focus of the shared plan is correct.
+The main themes coming from the engagement and consultation events are:- - staff across all organisations have limited knowledge of Deaf culture - staff across all organisations have limited knowledge of Access to Work - information that is difficult to access on-line should be readily available in BSL - limited access to sports and leisure activities - schools should teach BSL from an early age - limited training and job opportunities